tauri-apps/tauri-docs/docs/distribution/updater.md

 # Bundler (Artifacts)

-The Tauri bundler will automatically generate update artifacts if the updater is enabled in `tauri.conf.json`

-If the bundler can locate your private and pubkey, your update artifacts will be automatically signed.
+The Tauri bundler automatically generates update artifacts if the updater is enabled in `tauri.conf.json` Your update artifacts are automatically signed if the bundler can locate your private and public key.

 The signature can be found in the `sig` file.
-The signature can be uploaded to GitHub safely or made public as long as your private key is secure.
+The signature can be uploaded to GitHub safely or made public if your private key is secure.

 You can see how it's [bundled with the CI][Artifacts Updater Workflow] and a [sample tauri.conf.json].

 ## macOS

-On MACOS we create a .tar.gz from the whole application. (.app)
+On macOS, we create a .tar.gz from the whole application. (.app)

 ```none
 target/release/bundle